falcosecurity/falco-website/content/en/docs/rules/default-custom.md

 ## The configuration file

-The default configuration file, [`/etc/falco/falco.yaml`](https://github.com/falcosecurity/falco/blob/master/falco.yaml) makes Falco load rules from the `/etc/falco/falco_rules.yaml` file followed by any custom rules located in the `/etc/falco/rules.d` directory.
+The default configuration file, [`/etc/falco/falco.yaml`](https://github.com/falcosecurity/falco/blob/master/falco.yaml) makes Falco load rules from the `/etc/falco/falco_rules.yaml` file, followed by any custom rules located in the `/etc/falco/falco_rules.local.yaml` file, followed by any custom rules located in the `/etc/falco/rules.d` directory.
 This configuration is governed by the `rules_files` key:

 ```
 rules_files: